Monroe County’s Seneca Park Zoo occupies approximately

-sixteen (16) acres and is comprised of five (5) major buildings/exhibits and
+16 acres and is comprised of five major buildings/exhibits and

-Phase One of the $57 million master plan
+numerous animal enclosures.
+Phase one of the $57 million master plan

 expansion project includes the addition of the Cold Asia and Savannah’s of

 With a distinctive elevation, the Cold Asia Exhibit provides habitat for Red Pandas and Snow Leopards, allowing the animals to climb and explore the way they would in the wild.
 Other design

 features include a window looking into the Snow Leopard exhibit and an open

 viewing point for the Red Pandas, enhancing the overall visitor experience.

 exhibit spans five acres and introduces Masai giraffes, plains zebras, and